voliva/safe-decimal/article.md

 What if we delay the execution of divisions as much as possible, while still using "safe numbers"?
 Essentially it's like using rational numbers but where both the numerator and denominator can be decimals too.
 All we need to do is just store 2 safe numbers `a` and `b` which together represent the division `a/b`.

 This should actually solve both limitations safe numbers have by themselves.
-The division operation not being safe is gone because we don't need to divide, and we can represent every rational number because this is a superset of them (integers are also safe numbers).
+The division operation not being safe is gone because we don't need to divide, and we can represent every rational number because they are also a division of two numbers, and integers are also safe numbers.

 For example, 3.35 is not representable in binary in exact form.
 But we can transform this number to a pair `a / b = 5.234375 / 1.5625 = 3.35` where both a and b are safe numbers.
 They don't have any recurring decimal when represented in base 2: `5.234375 -> 101.001111` and `1.5625 -> 1.1001`.